ChetanSudarshan/chetansudarshan.github.io/content/publication/mobilecfp2/index.md

 ---
-title: 'Beyond the Surface: The Necessity for Detailed Metrics in Corporate Sustainability Reports'
+title: 'CarbonSet: A Dataset to Analyze Trends and Benchmark the Sustainability of CPUs and GPU'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Jiajun Hu
   - Aman Arora
   - Vidya A. Chhabria